Thursday, 12 - 8 pm

 - Event Spaces & Venues

 - Travel & Tourism

-The Museum only dedicated LGBTQ museum in the world with a mission to exhibit and preserve LGBTQ art, and foster the artists who create it.
-It has a collection of over 30,000 objects and offers exhibitions, a robust array of educational programming, docent tours, artist lecture series, a quarterly art newsletter, a membership program, and a research library.
-It was 1987 by Charles W. Leslie and Fritz Lohman, who have supported gay and lesbian artists for over 40 years.
-The Museum embraces the rich creative history of the gay and lesbian art community by educating, informing, inspiring, entertaining, and challenging all who enter its doors.
+The Museum is the only dedicated LGBTQ museum that exhibits and preserves art that speaks about the LGBTQ experience.
+It has a collection of over 30,000 objects, hosts six major exhibitions annually and several events throughout the year, a quarterly art newsletter, a membership program, and a research library.
+It began as a foundation in 1987 by Charles W. Leslie and Fritz Lohman, who have supported LGBTQ artists for over 40 years.
+The Museum embraces the rich creative history of the LGBTQ art community by educating, informing, inspiring, entertaining, and challenging all who enter its doors.

 Located at 26 Wooster Street in the SoHo neighborhood of New York City.
-Admission is free.
+Suggested admission: $10.
 Open Wed-Sun, 12-6 pm, and Thurs, 12-8 pm.
 Leslie-Lohman Museum of Gay and Lesbian Art is a non-profit organization and is exempt from taxation under section 501(c)3 of the IRS Code.

 Whom to Contact

 Closest to the A/C/E Canal Street Stop on the NY Subway